torum/XmlClients/FeedDesk/README.md

  Switched to WinUI3 from a WPF project.

 ## Things that currentry working on
+- [ ] Create contentdialog or something while OPML import 'cause it is making GUI unresposive.
 - [ ] Update entry data when entry is updated.
 - [ ] Database file management page (menu>tools), clean(delete all data) and optimize(vacume).
 - [ ] Full Text Search.